Covariance spectrum of MAXI J1820+070: On the nature of the Comptonizing flow: Discussion

 It should be noted that we cannot completely rule out a single source of Comptonization.
-The exponential cut-off function is highly nonlinear, meaning that variations in the cut-off energy can reduce coherence.
-If these variations exist, the resulting non-linear changes could cause the covariance spectrum to differ from the time-averaged spectrum, as it would be influenced by the cut-off variations.
+The exponential cut-off function is highly nonlinear\citep{Uttley2024}, such that variations in the cut-off energy could also lead to a reduction in coherence.
+If the variability of the Comptonizing component arises not only from changes in its normalization but also from variations in the cut-off energy, the resulting variability spectrum may differ from the time-averaged spectrum.
+Owing to the non-linear nature of the cut-off function, such spectral variability can also lead to a decrease in coherence.
 It seems plausible that the incoherent variability could be partially attributed to this type of non-linear spectral variability.
 However, to draw more definitive conclusions, we would need further quantitative modeling that might suggest the presence of distinctly varying components beyond mere non-linearity.
+In this work, we assume that the variability of the Comptonizing component is primarily driven by changes in its normalization.